 Where Can I Buy Cannabis in Vermont?

-This is where things get interesting, as Vermont’s cannabis policy does not include any kind of taxation or regulatory system to oversee the commercial cultivation and distribution of cannabis.
+This is where things get interesting, as Vermont’s cannabis policy does not include any kind of taxation or regulatory system to oversee the commercial cultivation and distribution of cannabis seeds.
 What this basically means is that despite recreational cannabis being legal, there isn’t anywhere you can legally buy it in Vermont.